 For other private transport operators, double check the rules if in doubt.
 I’ve found that many private ferries permit dogs of all sizes onboard, as long as they stay outside and on a leash.
 This applies on the ferry to Bundeena in Sydney, plus the seasonal ferry between Huskisson and Myola at Jervis Bay.
-Even the crew on the ferries in Sydney often allow dogs with just a leash on the outside deck.

-Flying with Your Dog
+Flying with Your Dog in NSW